Azure-Samples/communication-services-virtual-visits-js/docs/microsoft-bookings.md

 ## <a id="bookingssampleintegration">Integrate the Sample in Microsoft Bookings</a>

-Consumers want to jump directly to the virtual appointment from the email reminder they receive from Bookings.
-In Bookings, you can provide a URL prefix that will be used in reminders.
+End-users want to jump directly to the virtual appointment from the email reminder they receive from Bookings.
+In Bookings, you can provide your app's URL which will be used in reminders.

 Once you have deployed the Sample to Azure App Service, copy the App's URL.